MaxFlandersLaerdal/kargo-demo/comparison.md

 - Kargo doesn't appear to have any support for identifying releases as a warehouse trigger
 - Using an image + commit hash reference (for configs) is slightly not-obvious
 - Cant use shell scripts - kargo steps were hard to debug
+- It is nice that Kargo deploys using k8s resources
+- It is not great that they introduce a whole additional workflow syntax to use when defining PromotionTasks (we are already familiar with GHA syntax)
+- Not gonna lie, it Kargo promotion task runs EXTREMELY fast (but that's also running locally)
+- Should probably think about how the ability to run testes compares, and also the ability to manage who can and cant aprove stuff
+- GOP and Kargo will probably need webhooks configured, which RM would not (since it already runs cleanly inside of GHA)

 comparison fields
 - triggers